SULSA – RHEINLAND-PFALZ COLLABORATION FUNDING

 Additional Support for Scotland-Germany Collaborations

-Connect with researchers in Germany and France today via SULSA’s International Coffee Break!
+Connect with researchers in Germany today via International Coffee Break at RIS!

-The aim of this scheme is to drive the establishment of new international collaborations between Scotland and Europe via short, informal coffee breaks conducted over Zoom.
-This scheme has a Life Sciences focus, however, it is not exclusive to life scientists and is open to other discipline networks.
+The aim of this scheme is to drive the establishment of new international collaborations between Scotland and Germany via short, informal coffee breaks conducted over video call.

 The German Academic Exchange Service (DAAD) and the German Research Foundation (DFG) have considerable funding available for collaborative academic research and a strong interest in working with Scottish researchers.
 Learn more via our Scotland-Germany Research Collaborations page.